voidshard/beancounter/README.md

 - transactions
 - accounts

-We also add an ecrypted signed state that we check for on the redirect message (the encryption & signing keys are randomly generated each run).
+We also add an encrypted signed state that we check for on the redirect message (the encryption & signing keys are randomly generated each run).

 - By default this pulls 3 years worth of transactions from today.
 You can pull more or less as you wish.